jfy133/MultiVCFAnalyzer/README.md

 8. **refCall**: Number of reference calls made
 9. **SNP Calls (all)**: Total number of non-reference homozygous and heterozgyous calls made
 10. **SNP Calls (het)**: Total number of non-reference calls not passing user-supplied heterozygosity/homozygosity thresholds
-11. **coverage(fold)**: Average number of reads covering final calls
+11. **coverage(fold)**: Average number of reads covering final SNP and reference calls passing thresholds
-12. **coverage(percent)**: Percent coverage of all positions with final calls
+12. **coverage(percent)**: Percent coverage of all entire reference with SNP and reference calls passing thresholds

-> Even if 'EMIT_ALL_SITES' is turned on, GATK will ignore any non-ACGT positions in the reference entirely (e.g. Ns), and will not export that position in the VCF file.
+> Currently even if 'EMIT_ALL_SITES' is turned on, GATK will ignore any non-ACGT positions in the reference entirely (e.g. Ns), and will not export that position in the VCF file.
 Thus, refCall + SNP Calls (all) may not match allPos - noCall - discardedRefCall - discardedVarCall - filteredVarCall - unhandledGenotype as these positions are not supplied to MultiVCFAnalyzer'.
 You can check for this by checking the discrepancy of the two previous calculations is equal across every sample.
+This will be fixed in a future release.

 ## FAQs